naga-master/Photo_Proof_v1/next_items.md

 16. if there is no image for the clients, set it random images, which the github and mobile contacts and others app are doing like palceholder profile picture

 17.when we click select photo to continue from the store, is the photos are not listed there, it just a empty screen

+18. once the client is created, using there mailid and generate random password, map that to that client, client should login using the mailid and password to see the projects and client facing galleries, check if the we having this feature in backend API or frontent API. understand that and implement. based exisiting users in DB, using their mailId and set OldClient as password update the DB. same update the client of the demo credential. plan and act